zlarsen/zlarsen.github.io/_posts/2015-04-14-mysql-permissions-tips.md

 This will give Mary MySQL permissions to do anything she pleases to the database.

-If we want to give `UPDATE` MySQL permissions to Bob for only certain MySQL database columns we can do so just like this
+If we want to give `UPDATE` MySQL permissions to Bob for only certain MySQL database columns we can do so just like this:

 ```